 The vast majority of project managers use some sort of project management software to do their jobs.
 Those who do use such a tool report improved communication, higher quality products, better adherence to timeline and budget, and increased customer satisfaction.

 Leading large projects without the right software tool would be a Herculean, if not impossible, effort.
 And it’s not just project management.
 Most professionals these days can benefit greatly from a tech solution.
 HR is no different.
 There are thousands of tools on the market that address a variety of HR software technology needs — everything from benefits management to performance reviews to recruitment tracking to employee recognition and more.

 With so many solutions on the market, it’s important to choose those that truly enhance your workflow.
 Otherwise, you might end up wasting time and money on a tool that sounds great but doesn’t fit.

 TechnologyAdvice can help you wade through the options.
-Explore our directory of tools or schedule a call with an advisor (it’s free!).
+Explore our directory of HR tools and get free short list of vendors that meet your needs.
 We’ll listen to your biggest HR challenges and recommend top solutions.